nkb-bd/wp-debug-log-config-tool/readme.txt

 3. **Safe Mode and settings screens**

 == Changelog ==

+= 3.0.4 =
+- Refreshed the plugin directory banner and icon with a softer visual style.

 = 3.0.3 =
 - Refreshed plugin directory assets and feature documentation.